-Luckily, the steam press is a highly coveted item that reduces time and takes less time.
+Luckily, the steam press is a highly coveted item that reduces the time and takes less effort.
 The steam press removes wrinkles completely.
 Ironing a shirt or a pair of pants takes time, to continuously run over the fabric with the iron.

 How does a Steam press compare versus the conventional iron?